From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Classifying Keys and Transitions

 \paragraph{RFC~7583 (DNSSEC Key Rollover Timings)} RFC~7583 specifies the process models for both ZSKs and KSKs, and they are more stringent.
 For ZSK, these transitions are defined as either being ``Pre-Publication'' or ``Double-Signature''; and for KSK as one of ``Double-DS,'' ``Double-KSK,'' ``Double-RRset,'' or ``Double-RRSIG''.
 Note that the final type is identified as unrealistic in the RFC, and not even fully described there; therefore, we also omit it here.

-\autoref{fig:transition-example} shows how the translation of RFC guidelines into our transition anatomy is used to classify transitions from our measurements.
-Here, we see an excerpt of transitions for the zone \texttt{4d.cz.}\footnote{This operational zone was chosen as a representative example.} and can verify where it performs a correct ZSK pre-publication transition while (at other times) performing double-KSK transitions \emph{with warnings} (see \autoref{tab:feature-vector-w-emerg}).
+\autoref{tab:feature-vector-w-emerg} summarizes how RFC-based classifications are translated into our transition anatomy from \autoref{sec:key-trans}.
+An illustrative example is provided in \autoref{fig:transition-example}, depicting an excerpt of transitions for a representative zone, \texttt{4d.cz.}.
+As is shown, the zone performs a correct ZSK pre-publication transition while (at other times) performing double-KSK transitions \emph{with warnings} (see \autoref{tab:feature-vector-w-emerg}).
+Other examples of key transitions are visualized in Appendix~\ref{app:wild}.